-This gravy is delicious with mashed potatoes or Lentil & Rice Loaf.
-It’s rich and flavorful even without the typical processed ingredients found in vegan gravies, such as soy sauce, non-dairy butter, flour, and cornstarch.
+This gravy is delicious over Mashed Potatoes and Lentil & Rice Loaf.
+It’s rich and flavorful even without the overly processed ingredients found in many plant-based gravies, mainly salt, soy sauce, nondairy butter, and cornstarch.

-1. Place the water and cashews into a blender, and set aside for at least 15 minutes (so the cashews can soften).
+- Place the water and cashews into a blender, and set aside for at least 15 minutes (so the cashews can soften).

 Poultry seasoning: I have a fondness for poultry seasoning, especially around the holidays; but if you don't have any, you can use a combination of dried onion, sage, rosemary, marjoram, parsley, and/or thyme.